Why You Need to Build Habits for Birth, Not Goals

 A habit is a strategy that exists in the background of your daily life that exists to help you reach a goal.
 By exercising for one hour three times a week, I can keep my body healthy and align a baby in my pelvis for a healthy vaginal birth.
-Unlike a goal they become automatic choices making difficult tasks easier.
+Unlike a goal, they become automatic choices making difficult tasks easier.
 They can be considered baby steps to a goal.

 Specifically, for childbirth, the habits built before and during pregnancy will continue to be valuable into the labor and delivery room.
 They will also continue to have an impact after birth, once you are home and recuperating.
 For example, a woman who has exercised her entire pregnancy will naturally have more endurance and strength in labor which will facilitate a smaller, healthy baby being well aligned in the pelvis which makes for a healthy vaginal delivery with minimal tearing.
 Simply having a goal of vaginal birth will not develop the strategies needed to accomplish the outcome without the hard work.